 “A collaborative culture, reinforced by information flow, makes it possible for smart people all over a company to be in touch with each other.
 When you get a critical mass of high-IQ people working in concert, the energy level shoots way up.
 Knowledge management is a fancy term for a simple idea.
 You’re managing data, documents and people’s efforts.
 Your aim should be to enhance the way people work together, share ideas, sometimes wrangle and build on one another’s ideas–and then act in concert for a common purpose.” — Bill Gates

-Some of the best companies in the world today have a common cultural character: they almost all have a culture of writing as a primary mode of communication, presenting ideas, and collaboration.
+Some of the best companies today have a common cultural character: they almost all have a culture of writing as a primary mode of communication, presenting ideas, and collaboration.
 They put everything in writing.
-You want to present an idea, come up with a written document, and then present it.
+You want to present an idea, come up with a written document, and present it.
 You want to launch a new product, write a demo press release first.
 You want to hire, write down a detailed job description first and then go, hire.

 I think this is not by accident but by design.
 And using writing as a core component of how you communicate and operate as a company has a ton of upsides.